JohnArochaDev/password-manager/NEXTSTEPS.md

 2. [DONE] FREE UP THE POST /users ROUTE, CHANGE IT TO /register OR /users/register SO ANYCONE CAN MAKE AN ACCOUNT

-3. UNENCRYPT THE USERNAMES WHEN THEY COME OUT OF THE DB, SOMETHING IS VERY WRONG WITH THE USERNAMES RIGHT NOW.
+3. [DONE] UNENCRYPT THE USERNAMES WHEN THEY COME OUT OF THE DB, SOMETHING IS VERY WRONG WITH THE USERNAMES RIGHT NOW.
 MAY REMOVE THEM AS EMAIL IS USED FOR LOGGING IN.
 LOOK INTO IT TOMORROW.

 4. [DONE] Add login and conect it to protected routes